Update a class with properties and methods

 Implement properties for the BankCustomer class

 Properties are used to encapsulate data and provide controlled access to the fields of a class.
 Properties use property accessors to read (get) and write (set) the values of fields.
-In C#, properties are defined using the get
+In C#, properties are defined using the get and set accessors.

 Use the following steps to complete this section of the exercise: